apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

    :alt: WolvenStorm
    :align: center

 As stated earlier, combat in Somnium is dangerous.
-Low level characters are fragile and death will come quickly.
+Low level characters are fragile, and death will come quickly.
 As you level up, explore, and find/make better gear you will quickly rise in power.

 There are a lot more options available to characters from the get-go than they would have in default Enderal.
-You can dodge away from enemy attacks now, giving a powerful defensive technique to every character that can make even low level characters capable if the player knows how to use it.
+You can dodge away from enemy attacks now, giving a powerful defensive technique to every character that can make even low-level characters capable if the player knows how to use it.

-.. _combatEarly-reference-lable:
+.. _combatEarly-reference-label:

 Early Game
 ^^^^^^^^^^
 When your character is just starting out you have everything against you.
 It is the coinciding moment where you have the least game-knowledge, the lowest skills, the fewest perks, the least talents, and the weakest gear.
-But, you will quickly begin to fix all of these even as you explore the starting area.
+But you will quickly begin to fix all of these even as you explore the starting area.

 There are three core goals of the early game: